 - Cushion cut diamond

 Your next step is to pick a style for your setting, which refers to what type of look your setting will have while it keeps your gem safely in its place.
-Let’s discuss a few setting styles.
+Let’s discuss a few diamond solitaire setting styles:

 It’s been on the jewelry scene for 125 years, and it’s still iconic & often seen in new engagement rings.
 Or do you want a Cathedral setting where the sides of your gem will be safeguarded by slopes?
 The name refers to the fact that the overall look resembles a cathedral’s arched and vaulted ceiling.

-Which one will it be?
-One thing is for sure: you won’t go wrong by picking a solitaire diamond setting to impress your loved one!
+So which one will it be?
+One thing is for sure: you won’t go wrong by picking a diamond solitaire setting to impress your loved one!